packtracker/github-action/README.md

 #### Environment variables (Optional)

   - `WEBPACK_CONFIG_PATH` - the relative path to your webpack configuration (if you have one)
+  - `PT_PROJECT_ROOT` - the relative path to the directory of your project (containing your package.json file)

 #### Workflow